Tomatine: Inhibition of acetylcholinesterase

 The other known action of the compound is the pH-dependent competitive inhibition of the enzyme acetylcholinesterase.
-The majority of synthetic pesticides used in agriculture work by inhibition of acetylcholinesterase is to kill insects.
+The majority of synthetic pesticides used in agriculture work by inhibition of acetylcholinesterase to kill insects.

 Metabolism

 Even now, little is known about the bioavailability, pharmacokinetics and metabolism of the glycoalkaloids in humans.
 One important factor is the poor uptake of tomatine into general blood circulation.
 When tomatine is orally ingested, much tomatine may form complexes with cholesterol from the other food present in the stomach.
 The complexes of tomatine and cholesterol are not absorbed in the intestine, but are excreted.
 For the complexation with cholesterol to occur, the presence of a carbohydrate chain is essential.
 The aglycon tomatidine, which is tomatine without the sugars, does not form the complexes.
 The complexation probably occurs in the duodenum, because the acidic conditions in the stomach itself lead to protonation of the tomatine, and the protonated form of tomatine does not bind to cholesterol.

 Hydrolysis of tomatine likely takes place, but whether it is acid- or glycosidase-catalyzed is not known.
 The hydroxylation of tomatine likely leads to the formation of tomatidine, which is the aglycon of tomatine.
 Tomatidine is a metabolite which may not be completely nontoxic; it could have effects on the human body.

 Fungal tomatinase enzymes can transform tomatine to deactivate it.
 Detoxification can take place by removing one glucose residue.
 Other fungal species hydrolyze tomatine to the less toxic aglycon tomatidine by removing all the sugar residues.
 Tomatidine can still inhibit some fungal species, but is less toxic than tomatine.
 Fungi use diverse pathways for the hydrolysis of tomatine.
 Also, the level of toxicity depends on the type of fungus.
 The metabolite tomatidine can be hydrolyzed further by membrane-bound CYP-450 oxygenases.